-- 1) Recognize the mixed urban-suburban-rural nature of Chittenden County and its position as the state's most populous and most economically powerful county and incorporate these facts in hazard mitigation planning. (this was deleted as too vague) - 2) Promote awareness amongst municipalities, residents and business in the county of the linkages between the relative frequency and severity of disaster events and the design, development, use and maintenance of infrastructure such as roads, utilities and stormwater management and the planning and development of various land uses. - 3) Ensure that regionally-initiated mitigation measures are consistent with municipal plans and objectives and the capacity of municipalities to implement them. - 4) Encourage municipalities to formally incorporate their individual Local All-Hazards Mitigation Plan into their municipal plan as described in 24 VSA, Section 4403(5), as well as incorporate their proposed mitigation actions into their various bylaws, regulations and ordinances, including, but not limited to, zoning bylaws and subdivision regulations and building codes. - 5) Encourage municipalities to formally incorporate elements of their Local All-Hazards Mitigation Plan, particularly their recommended mitigation strategies, into their municipal operating and capital plans & programs, especially, but not limited to, as they relate to public facilities and infrastructure, utilities, highways and emergency services. - 6) Educate regional entities on the damage to public infrastructure resulting from all hazards and work to incorporate hazard mitigation planning into regional land use and transportation planning, such as the 2018 update to the Chittenden County Regional Plan, and regional transportation planning conducted by the Chittenden County Metropolitan Planning Organization. - 7) Maintain existing mechanisms, develop additional processes, and explore funding mechanisms and sources to foster regional cooperation in hazard mitigation, specifically and emergency management planning, generally.
+- 1) Hazard mitigation planning should take into account the multiple risks and vulnerabilities from the most significant hazards in the County due to its mixed urban-suburban-rural nature, economic importance to the State and the significant presence of public and private infrastructure. - 2) Promote awareness amongst municipalities, residents and business in the county of the linkages between the relative frequency and severity of disaster events and the design, development, use and maintenance of infrastructure such as roads, utilities and stormwater management and the planning and development of various land uses. - 3) Ensure that regionally-initiated mitigation measures are consistent with municipal plans and objectives and the capacity of municipalities to implement them. - 4) Encourage municipalities to formally incorporate their individual Local All-Hazards Mitigation Plan into their municipal plan as described in 24 VSA, Section 4403(5), as well as incorporate their proposed mitigation actions into their various bylaws, regulations and ordinances, including, but not limited to, zoning bylaws and subdivision regulations and building codes. - 5) Encourage municipalities to formally incorporate elements of their Local All-Hazards Mitigation Plan, particularly their recommended mitigation strategies, into their municipal operating and capital plans & programs, especially, but not limited to, as they relate to public facilities and infrastructure, utilities, highways and emergency services. - 6) Educate regional entities on the damage to public infrastructure resulting from all hazards and work to incorporate hazard mitigation planning into regional land use and transportation planning, such as the 2018 update to the Chittenden County Regional Plan. - 7) Maintain existing mechanisms, develop additional processes, and explore funding mechanisms and sources to foster regional cooperation in hazard mitigation, specifically and emergency management generally.